 <div tabindex="0">Focus me with the TAB key</div>

 You may also need to add the appropriate ARIA roles to the custom control elements.
-See Manually check all custom controls have appropriate ARIA roles.
+See Custom controls have ARIA roles.

 If you're not seeing a focus indicator,